-The plus/delta is a simple tool that is used to assess a situation or organize feedback about a particular activity.
+The Plus/Delta Chart is a simple tool that is used to assess a situation or organize feedback about a particular activity.
 In one column, students list the positives or those things that went well, and in the other column, they list areas needing improvement.
 This can be done as a class, as small groups, or as individuals.